 The state’s economic capital ranks as its poorest, as Portland is the only city in Maine included in the analysis.

 Although the typical income for someone in Portland is a bit higher than the state median, that may not be saying much.
-According to the Poor People’s Campaign, over 40% of people in the state are either poor or low-income.
+According to the Poor People’s Campaign, 34% of people in the state were either poor or low-income before the pandemic hit.

 Housing prices are also quite high — the median home value in Portland is $334,200 — meaning plenty of residents are struggling to find an affordable place to stay.

 Median household income: $59,228 (state: $63,229)

 Poverty rate: 11.8% (state: 9.9%)